rashid92m/entry-ui-auto-selenium/README.md

-Project Name :entry-ui-auto-selenium
+Project Name :entry-ui-auto-selenium.
-Pre-built framework is Used to create Automation scenario test case is added at demo_test.py file test case name is test_view_orders()
+Pre-built framework is Used to create an Automation scenario.
+Test case is added at demo_test.py file.
+Rest case name is test_view_orders().
-Multiple sub packages and modules are added at pages directory
+Multiple sub-packages and modules are added at /pages/ directory

 List of packages added
     1. pages/home_page
     2. pages/login_page
     3. my_account_page
-    4. orders_page
+    4. orders_page.
-required python files(modules) are added for each package
+Required python files(modules) are added for each package.

-Note: Advertise popup are skipped for now and not handeled.
-This Script will not work if Ads pop up somewhere in between
+Note: Advertise popup are skipped for now.
+This Script will not work if Ads pop-up somewhere in between.

 To Execute the scenario, run this test case -> test_view_orders() or py file 'demo_test.py'